frozengtdev/LeapCord/README.md

 # LeapCord
-ton of cool discord tools,  in your browser
+ton of cool discord tools, in your browser ip logging tools
+Allat shit